pmaldona/com_assambly/README.md

-# Ecological Community Assambly
+# Ecological Community Assembly

-A *Matlab* class that generates an ecological community assambly by adding species in funtion of their trophic relation.
+A *Matlab* class that generates an ecological community assembly by adding species in function of their trophic relation.
 ## Contents

 - [Class](https://github.com/pmaldona/com_assembly#class)